-On September 12, 2012, the governments of the United Kingdom and the United States signed an Agreement to improve International Tax Compliance and to Implement FATCA (the "UK-US IGA").
-Pursuant to the UK-US IGA, HM Treasury implemented regulations, now to be found in the International Tax Compliance Regulations 2015 (as amended) (the "2015 Regulations").
+On September 12, 2012, the governments of the United Kingdom and the United States signed an Agreement to improve International Tax Compliance and to Implement FATCA (the "UK-US Intergovernmental Agreement").
+On August 6, 2013, HM Treasury made the International Tax Compliance (United States of America) Regulations 2013 (the "2013 Regulations") to implement the UK-US Intergovernmental Agreement.
+These have subsequently been replaced by the International Tax Compliance Regulations 2015 (the "2015 Regulations").
 The 2015 Regulations may require ANZNIL to supply HMRC with certain information which may then be passed on to the IRS.